Tengku Alam Shah: Succession dispute

 Tengku Alam and his supporters were extremely unhappy with Maharaja Abu Bakar's intervention over the Kesang territory.
 A long time of Tengku Alam, W.H.
 Read helped to lobby in Tengku Alam's cause.
 Supporters of Tengku Alam had criticised the irregularities in the electoral process, by claiming that the Maharaja had coerced the Muar chiefs into voting for him prior to the election, and called for an election with Tengku Alam's family members as the electors.
 Tengku Alam's supporters argued that the 1855 secession treaty which Sultan Ali had signed with Temenggong of Johor guaranteed the hereditary rights of Sultan Ali's family members to the Kesang territory.
 Tengku Alam's claims were fell on deaf ears, and the British government, with the assistance of Engku Mandak, proceeded with the electoral process into 1878.
 Meanwhile, the British authorities allowed Tengku Alam to inherit the $500 monthly allowance which Sultan Ali had received from the Temenggong's family, and gave him an additional $68 monthly allowance from the British East India Company.
 An angry Tengku Alam was declined these allowances from the British, and was said to have used abusive language when they were offered to him.

-The following January, on 11 January 1879, a few hundred Bugis and Malay supporters proclaimed Tengku Alam with the title of "Sultan Alauddin 'Alam Shah, Sultan of Johor and Pahang" during his marriage ceremony.
-Tengku Alam's proclamation briefly generated serious concern from Maharaja Abu Bakar and the British government, who feared that Abu Bakar's political position could be a sign of a potential threat to his political position, especially after Tengku Alam had made a public declaration to challenge Abu Bakar for his claims to the Kesang territory.
+The following January, on 11 January 1879, a few hundred Bugis and Malay supporters proclaimed Tengku Alam "Sultan Alauddin 'Alam Shah, Sultan of Johor and Pahang" during his marriage ceremony.
+This proclamation generated serious concern from Maharaja Abu Bakar and the British government, who feared it signalled a potential threat to Abu Bakar's political position and that Tengku Alam might try to reclaim the entirety of Johor, especially after Tengku Alam publicly declared his challenge to Abu Bakar over the Kesang territory.
 In October, a frustrated Tengku Alam and his supporters launched a civil war in Jementah which was quickly subdued by the British authorities.